dustivndr/cpp-battle/README.md

 ### Attack

-When you attack the boss, there's a chance for the attack to be critical (deals double damage) or 0 (attack fail).
+When you attack the boss, there's a chance for the attack to be critical (deals double damage) or 0 (attack fails).
 Attacking an easy boss is 100% guaranteed to succeed (no fail attack).

 #### Boosted Attack

 This is where the quiz part is.<br />
 You can double the attack damage by answering one quiz question correctly.
 The Attack Booster can only be used once per battle.
-How long will the effect last depends on the boss difficulty.
+How long the effect will last depends on the boss's difficulty.

 | Difficulty | Apply to  |
 | :--------- | :-------: |